NC4Lab/GeomRepMaze/README.md

 ### Saving
 The data is saved in the folder _generated_data/_.

-Three class objects (corresponding to trajectory, maze and place cells) are saved as .pkl files.
-A summary text file is added to each experiment; it contains information about the time of the experiment and the main settings.
+For each experiment, three class objects (corresponding to trajectory, maze and place cells) are saved as .pkl files and a summary text file is generated.
+The summary file contains information about the time of the experiment and the main settings.

 ### Settings